Todd Solondz: 2010s

 In July 2010, Solondz completed the script of his next film, Dark Horse, which was filmed in the fall of 2010.
 To Solondz's surprise, the Creative Artists Agency appreciated the script, the first time for a movie of his.
-Solondz commented that he realized this is because "there's no rape, there's no child molestation, there's no masturbation, and then I thought, 'omg, why didn't I think of this years ago?'"
+Solondz commented that he realized this is because "there's no rape, there's no child molestation, there's no masturbation, and then I thought, "oh my god, why didn't I think of this years ago?"

 On September 5, 2011, Dark Horse was presented at the Venice Film Festival.
 On October 14, 2011, Dark Horse made its European premiere at the BFI London Film Festival.
 The film received a mixed reception.
 On April 23, 2012, Dark Horse was announced as the Closing Night selection for Maryland Film Festival 2012.

 Wiener-Dog premiered at Sundance 2016.
 The film tells the story of a dog, as she travels from home to home.
 Amazon purchased the film at the festival.
 Starring an ensemble cast led by Ellen Burstyn, Kieran Culkin, Julie Delpy, Danny DeVito, Greta Gerwig, Tracy Letts, and Zosia Mamet, the film serves as a spin-off from Solondz's 1995 film Welcome to the Dollhouse, which also features the character of Dawn Wiener.
 It was released in the US on June 24, 2016, to positive reviews.

-In 2017, it was reported that Penélope Cruz and Edgar Ramírez were attached to star Solondz's next film Love Child, a darkly comedic twist on the story of Oedipus.
+In 2017, it was reported that Penélope Cruz and Edgar Ramírez were attached to star Solondz's next film Love Child.

 In 2018, Solondz premiered his debut play, titled Emma and Max.
 The production began previews October 1, opened on October 14, and ran through November 4.
 It starred Ilana Becker, Zonya Love, Matt Servitto, and Rita Wolf.

 In May 2019, Solondz spent a week as the filmmaker in residence at the Centre for Film and Screen at the University of Cambridge.